mdn/content/files/en-us/web/css/@media/prefers-reduced-motion/index.md

 ## Examples

 This example uses a scaling animation for the purpose of demonstrating `prefers-reduced-motion`.
-In this example, if a user has enabled a setting for reduced motion in the accessibility preferences on their device, the `prefers-reduced-motion` media query will detect it and the CSS rule defined below will tone down the [animation](/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) on the box to a simple `dissolve` without causing vestibular motion triggers.
+If you enable the setting for reducing motion in the accessibility preferences on your device, the `prefers-reduced-motion` media query will detect your preference and the CSS within the reduced motion rules, with the same [specificity](/en-US/docs/Web/CSS/Specificity) but coming later in the [CSS source order](/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance#source_order), will take precedence.
+As a result, the [animation](/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) on the box will tone down to the `dissolve` animation, which is a more muted animation that is not a vestibular motion trigger.

 ### Toning down the animation scaling